navanchauhan/navanchauhan.github.io/Content/posts/2026-05-06-how-to-build-your-own-software-factory.md

 When should the agent stop without opening a PR?

 Evidence Required:
-Logs, screenshots, traces, test output, before/after behavior, failed reproduction, PR link.
+Logs, screenshots, traces, test output, before/after behaviour, failed reproduction, PR link.

 Output Format:
 PR, patch, investigation note, no-op report, escalation.
 ```

-This is the part that feels boring until it saves you from a very enthusiastic nonsense PR.
-The task packet is the thing that turns a prompt into a job.
-It tells the station what it's manufacturing, what counts as valid output, and when the line should stop.
+All of that looks like pointless bureaucracy right up until the day it saves you from a wildly enthusiastic, completely broken PR.
+The packet is what turns a loose prompt into an actual job.
+It tells the station what it's building, what counts as proof, and when it's allowed to stop.

 ## Validate Outside the Agent's Claims

-I don't trust "I fixed it."
-I trust evidence.
-For a bug: before, the scenario fails; after, the same scenario passes; evidence, logs, trace, screenshot, test output, or scenario transcript.
-For a dependency update: before, the dependency is outdated or vulnerable; after, the dependency is updated; evidence, lockfile diff, advisory resolution, build output, tests.
-For a migration: before, the repo has the old pattern; after, the repo has the new pattern; evidence, search output, tests, generated PR, migration checklist.

-I like the verifier to sit outside the implementation surface when possible.
-If the same agent writes the code and invents the acceptance criteria, it will overfit.
-Not because it's evil.
-Because that's what optimization does.
+Validation is the whole ballgame.
+Picture a sweaty Steve Ballmer stalking the stage screaming "Developers!
+Developers!
+Developers!", except the word is "Validation" and he never gets tired.
+When an agent tells me "I fixed it," I don't believe it.

+The shape is always the same: something is true before the change, something else is true after, and there's an artifact sitting there to prove it.
+For a bug fix, the reproduction fails before and passes after, and the evidence is the logs, traces, profiles, or screenshots.
+For a dependency bump, the thing is vulnerable before and clean after, and the evidence is the lockfile diff and a green build.
+For a migration, the old pattern is everywhere before and nowhere after, and the evidence is a code search that comes back empty.
+For a security patch, the scanner screams before and goes quiet after, and the evidence is the report.
+Before, after, proof.
+Every time.

+Keep the validator out of reach of the thing being validator.
+If the agent that writes the code also gets to write the test that grades it, it will quietly cheat.
+Again, not out of malice; that's just what optimisation does when you leave a loophole lying around.
+It finds the loophole.

-This is also why scenarios are more interesting than normal tests in a factory setting.
-A test sitting in the repo can be edited.
-A narrowly written test can be cheated. `return true` is always sitting there, waiting to be rediscovered by a machine with no shame.
-A scenario is closer to a holdout.
-It asks whether the externally observable behavior satisfies the intent.
+Use scenarios instead of unit tests sitting in the repo.
+An agent will happily rewrite a local test until it goes green, and `return true` is always there waiting to be rediscovered by a machine with no shame.
+A scenario lives outside the code and asks a dumber, better question: does the thing actually work when you poke it from the outside?

-This is also where digital twins become useful.
-If the product depends on Slack, Jira, Okta, Google Drive, or some other external service, you don't always want to validate against the real thing.
-Rate limits, costs, nondeterminism, abuse detection, and production risk all make that annoying.
-So you build duplicates.
-Not perfect replicas of reality.
-Useful replicas of the behavior that matters.
+This is also where digital twins stop being optional.
+If your product leans on Slack, Jira, Okta, or GitHub, you really don't want a swarm of agents hammering the real APIs; you'll hit rate limits, trip abuse detection, and run up a sandbox bill that someone is eventually going to ask you about.
+So you build cheap stand-ins that fake just enough of the external behaviour to matter, and you run the scenario against those: reproduce the failure, apply the fix, run it again.
+And if the failure never reproduces in the first place, the agent stops and says so.
+That's not a wasted run, that's a diagnosis.

-You recreate conditions close enough to the customer's perspective that the factory can tell whether the thing works, then you run the same scenario before and after the change.
-If the issue can't be reproduced, maybe there's nothing to fix.
-That's not a failed run.
-That's the machine coming back with information, which is rude but useful.

 ## The Output Is Not Code

-This is the part I think people still underweight.
-The factory shouldn't optimize for code.
-Code is cheap now.
-Not free.
-Not irrelevant.
-Not magically correct.
-But cheap enough that it's no longer the scarce artifact.

-The scarce artifact is validated change.
-A change that satisfies the scenario.
-A change that survives contact with the environment.
-A change that comes with evidence.
-A change that can be reviewed at the level of behavior instead of syntax.
-That's a much more interesting unit than "I wrote code."
-It's also harder to fake.

-The output I want isn't just a PR.
-It's a PR plus an evidence bundle.
-Minimum useful evidence bundle: Summary: What changed?
-Original task: What was the input?
-Reproduction: Did the issue exist?
-Plan: What approach was taken?
-Diff: What files changed?
-Validation: What commands or scenarios passed?
-No-op / escalation: Why did the agent stop, if it stopped?
-Residual risk: What is still uncertain?
+Stop counting lines of code like they mean something.
+Syntax got cheap; it's not the scarce thing anymore.

+The scarce thing is *validated change*: a patch that satisfies the scenario, builds clean, gets past the security checks, and shows up with its own proof attached.
+That's the unit worth optimising for, because it lets you review at the level of "does this do the right thing" instead of squinting at every line, and it's a lot harder to fake than a confident description.

+So I don't want a bare PR, I want a PR that arrives with a bundle of evidence: the plan it set out to follow, proof the bug existed before it touched anything (show me the failing run), the diff itself, proof it works now (show me the passing run), and an honest note about whatever's still uncertain.
+That last one matters more than people expect.

-This is how humans move up the stack.
-The human shouldn't have to manually reconstruct what happened from a diff, three logs, and a suspiciously cheerful PR description.
-The factory should hand them the evidence.
+That's the thing that actually lets a developer move up the stack.
+Nobody should be spending thirty minutes reverse-engineering what happened from a raw diff and a suspiciously upbeat PR description.
+The factory should just hand you the receipts.

 ## A Reasonable Build Order

-Start boring.
-I wouldn't start with "the factory builds any feature from any ticket across any repo."
-That's how you end up with a PowerPoint full of arrows and no machine.
-Start with one product line.
-Then build the smallest line that can produce one trustworthy output.

-First, define the seed.
-What information enters the factory?
-Then define the acceptable output.
-What evidence has to come back?
-Then define the environment.
-Can the agent run the same commands a human would run?
-Then define validation.
-What does success mean outside the agent's own claims?
-Then define stopping rules.
-When should it stop?
-When should it retry?
-When should it escalate?
-When should it say there's nothing to do?
+Start small, and I mean embarrassingly small.
+Don't build the machine that writes any feature across fifty repos on day one; you'll never get it working first try, and you'll quietly give up.
+Pick one workflow.
+The one I keep coming back to is a little pipeline a coworker named "The Exterminator."

+It goes like this.
+First it classifies: is this bug even worth fixing, or is it one of those tickets that's really a feature request in a trench coat?
+(Some bugs are more equal than others.)
+Then it tries to reproduce.
+If it can't trigger the bug, it doesn't push forward, it pulls the escape hatch, leaves a note about what it tried, and marks the thing a no-op.
+If it does reproduce, the coding agent starts patching, re-running the reproduction after every edit until the bug stops happening.
+And once it's green, it packages up the diff, the logs, and the proof, and opens the PR.

+Build it in roughly that order, too.
+Figure out the seed first, what data even enters the line.
+Then the environment, because if the agent can't run your build and test commands, nothing else matters.
+Then validation, what you're actually willing to accept as proof.
+Then the stopping rules: when it gives up, when it escalates, when it just walks away.

-Then run it manually.
-Watch where it fails.
-The temptation is to fix the single run.
-I think the better move is to fix the station.
-If it lacked context, improve the context primitive.
-If it made an unsafe change, improve the constraint.
-If it passed tests but broke behavior, improve the scenario.
-If it couldn't run the app, fix the environment.
-If it produced a PR nobody trusts, improve the evidence bundle.
-The failure isn't just a failed task.
-It's a factory calibration signal.
+Then run it by hand and watch it fall over, because it will.
+The instinct in that moment is to tweak the prompt until that one run goes green.
+Resist it.
+The thing you actually want to fix is the station.
+If it failed for lack of context, your ingestion is wrong.
+If it made a reckless edit, your tool constraints are too loose.
+If it passed the tests but broke the behaviour, your scenario is too weak.
+If it couldn't even compile, the environment's broken.
+Every failure on the line is telling you which part of the machine to recalibrate; it's not just a run that didn't work.

 ## A Concrete Factory

 ```
-You are running as one station in a software factory.
-Your job is not to produce a diff at all costs.
-Your job is to determine the correct terminal state for this task.

 Terminal states:

 1. PR_READY: You reproduced the issue or confirmed the requested change, implemented it, validated it, and produced evidence.